scipy-conference/scipy_proceedings/papers/aaron_meurer/paper.rst

 Consortium serves as a critical bulwark against further fragmentation and siloed technical stacks.
 Preventing such fragmentation is to the ultimate benefit of array library consumers and their communities.
-Additionally, coordination allows for orienting around a shared long-term outlook regarding future needs and possible solutions.
-We are particularly keen to explore the following areas and open questions: device standardization, extended data type support (including strings and datetimes), input-output (IO) APIs, support for mixing array libraries, parallelization, and optional extensions for deep learning, statistical computing, and, more generally, functionality which is out-of-scope, but needed in specific contexts.
+Additionally, coordination allows for orienting around a shared long-term vision regarding future needs and possible solutions.
+We are particularly keen to explore the following areas and open questions: device standardization, extended data type support (including strings and datetimes), input-output (IO) APIs, support for mixing array libraries, parallelization, and optional extensions for deep learning, statistical computing, and, more generally, functionality which is out-of-scope, but needed in specific contexts. [#]_

+.. [#] To participate in Consortium efforts, consult the Python array API standard public issue tracker :cite:`Consortium2022a`.

 We should also note that array API standardization is not the only standardization effort spearheaded by the Consortium.
 We are also working to